avinassh/blag/content/posts/fast-sqlite-inserts.md

 1. I haven't run the code through a profiler.
 It might give us hints about the slow parts and help us optimising the code further.
 2. The second fastest version runs single threaded, on a single process.
 Since I have a four-core machine, I could launch 4 processes, get up to 800M rows under a minute.
 Then I would have to merge these in few seconds, so that the overall time taken is still less than a minute.
 3. Write a go version with the garbage collector completely disabled.
+4. It is entirely possible that rust compiler might have optimised the busy loop code and removed the allocations, calls to random functions since it had no side effects.
+Analysis of the generated binary might shed more light.

 Looking forward to discussions and/or collaborations with curious souls in my quest to generate a billion record SQLite DB quickly.
 If this sounds interesting to you, reach out to me on [Twitter](https://twitter.com/iavins) or [submit a PR](https://github.com/avinassh/fast-sqlite3-inserts).

-<small><i>Thanks to Bhargav, Rishi, Saad, and Sumesh for reading a draft of this.</i></small>
+<small><i>Thanks to Bhargav, Rishi, Saad, Sumesh, and Archana for reading a draft of this.</i></small>

 ---